2005 Buffalo mayoral election: Results

 The Independence Party primary was held on September 13.
 Flynn placed first with 135 votes (45.2%); Brown took second place with 128 (42.8%).
 Also, Helfer earned 32 write-in votes (10.7%), and Gaughan won four (1.3%).

 Other candidates

 Helfer was unopposed for the Republican nomination.

 Despite the petition irregularities which kept her off the ballot in the Democratic primary, Judith Einach was able to secure the nomination of the Green Party and contest the general election.

 General election

 Endorsements

-In addition to the Erie County Democratic Party, Brown received the endorsement of the Erie County Working Families Party.
+In addition to the Erie County Democratic Committee, Brown received the endorsement of the Erie County Working Families Party.
 Brown was also endorsed by both of New York's United States Senators, Charles Schumer and Hillary Clinton, as well as New York State Attorney General Eliot Spitzer, and New York State Assemblyman and future Congressman Brian Higgins.
 Helfer was endorsed by the Erie County Republican Party as well as the Buffalo Niagara Partnership, the Buffalo News, and local businessman and future gubernatorial candidate Carl Paladino.